Dung24-6/Dung24-6/README.md

 _**Life is like a camera: just focus on what is important, capture good times, develop from negative, and if things do not work out, take another shot!**_

 Daireth Winehouse

+_**We are each gifted in a unique and important way.
+It is our privilege and our adventure to discover our own special light**_

+Mary Dunbar